wzacs1/BioinfWorkshop/Workthroughs/Part3-1_RNASeq_Alignments2GitIntro.md

 git <A_GIT_COMMAND> <OPTIONAL_SUB_FUNCTIONS>  -<OPTIONS>
 ```

 1. Move into the directory of the project you want to create a repository for.
-For us, this is the parent direcotry of the BioinfWorskhop2021 class.
+For us, this is the parent directory of the BioinfWorskhop2021 class.
 ```bash
 cd ~/BioinfWorkshop2021
 ```